rbreaves/kinto/README.md

 |**Physical**| Ctrl  |  Win/Alt |  Alt/Cmd | Spacebar|
 |---|---|---|---|---|
 |**Virtual**|  LCtrl | Alt  |  RCtrl |Spacebar|

-- Cursor/word-wise shortcut keys have been added to align with macOS keyboard shortcuts.

 Does Kinto have to have specific keymaps for individual apps?